feafarot/declarative-routes/README.md

 ## About declarative-routes

 The goal of this project is to provide a system to finally use routes in your application in a type-safe manner.
-That means no more magic strings when for navigation!
+That means no more magic strings in the navigation!
+Library is framework agnostic so it should work with any frontend framework.
 This library was designed with TypeScript in mind but should work with pure JavaScript as well, however I recommend TypeScript for everyone if you are thinking about type safety.

 ## Getting started